unoplatform/uno/doc/articles/use-uno-check-inline-windows-noheader.md

     uno-check
     ```

-1. Follow the instructions indicated by the tool
+1. Follow the instructions indicated by the tool.